About Heart Attack Symptoms & Heartburn

 Gastroenterologists recommend contacting your doctor’s office if your heartburn won’t go away after two weeks, get it more than twice a week, you’re having trouble swallowing, or your heartburn is causing nausea and vomiting.

-Seek immediate help if you experience severe chest pain or pressure, especially when combined with other signs and symptoms such as pain in the arm or jaw or difficulty breathing.
+Call 911 and seek immediate help if you experience severe chest pain or pressure, especially when combined with other signs and symptoms such as pain in the arm or jaw or difficulty breathing.
 Such chest pain may be a symptom of a heart attack.
+Call 911 about a heart attack masquerading as heartburn symptoms.
 Don’t take this lightly.
 We want you as a long-time customer.

 NaturCress is for occasional heartburn and it is not a drug.
 Contact your doctor about frequent heartburn.